-Three such gentlemen were Foony Gerrish the wigmaker, Bumblebee Titcomb the carpenter and Rhymer Toppan, which she recalled in her Remeniscenes of a Nonagenarian:
+Three such gentlemen were Foony Gerrish, the wigmaker, Bumblebee Titcomb. the carpenter. and Rhymer Toppan.
+She recalled them in her Reminiscences of a Nonagenarian.

 “Foony Gerrish, a wig maker, often became the jest of the populace.
 Though illiterate, he evinced a desire to rank amongst the educated.
 On one occasion a person in the bar room of the “Wolfe Tavern” perceiving him seemingly intent upon perusing a newspaper which was held bottom upward, inquired, “What is the news, Mr. Gerrish?”
 Terrible gales,” hurriedly returned the old man, “terrible gales, ships all bottom upwards.”
 Wishing to be thought a man of business Foony bought a ledger.
 That morning he sold a wig, for which, much to the purchaser’s astonishment, he declined to take payment, “he would charge it.”
 At night he detained one of the young clerks in the neighborhood to note it down.
 Having written the date the young man inquired the name of the debtor.
 Foony looked puzzled, scratched his head, he “never thought to inquire the name,” but after a moment’s deliberation he added, “Never mind, put it down, one wig to a man that looked like an Amesbury man.”
 Whether Foony received the price of the wig from this dubiously described individual I am unable to state.

 Bubble Bee Titcomb